joshshiman/joshshiman/RunbookComparison/README.md

+# Runbook Comparion Utility
-# These scripts will allow you to automatically check to see if the Public Runbook README.md file is missing any files from the Public Runbook Repository
+These scripts will allow you to automatically check to see if the Public Runbook README.md file is missing any files from the Public Runbook Repository

 ## Prerequisites